 Lykan Hypersport (245 mph)

 First ever Middle East-produced supercar was just what people could have expected from it.
 Exaggeration in almost every way imaginable.
-Capable of developing the top speed of 245 mph, this Lebanese/U.A.E. car with a touch of German, French and Italian engineering is definitely an exaggeration in terms of performance.
+Capable of reaching a top speed of 245 mph, this car is nothing but performance.
 It generates 780 horsepower thanks to Ruf-built 3.7L twin-turbo flat-six engine.
 Lykan Hypersport’s price tag of $3.4 million is another exaggeration, and need I even mention 220 diamonds per headlight?!
-At least these precious stones encrusted in supercar’s LED sockets somewhat justify its exorbitant price.
-As I mentioned, though, they’re exactly what one could have expected to come out of oil rich and shiny objects-crazy region that Middle East certainly is.
+At least the car’s bejeweled LED sockets help to justify the price.

 Saleen S7 became America’s first mid-engined mass production supercar back in 2000.
 Then again, 100 or so total units in close to 10 years of production doesn’t really strike that “mass” part of mass production.
 Moreover, only 21 twin-turbo S7’s were produced from 2005 to 2009.
 These upgraded versions of the base S7 were capable of hitting 248 mph, accelerating from 0 to 60 in 2.8 seconds and doing the quarter mile in 10.5 seconds.
 One of the fastest vehicles ever made generated 750 hp and 700 lb-ft of torque thanks to all-aluminum 7.0L Ford OHV V8 and two Garrett turbos with 5.5 psi of boost.